Mikaël Kingsbury: Surpassing Brassard

-World Cup records
+Reaching New Heights: World Cup & World Championship Records and Olympic Success

 The FIS had suggested before the start of the 2014–15 season that "with Bilodeau now out of the picture, the story of the... season will be whether somebody, anybody, will be able to challenge Mikael Kingsbury's claim to moguls supremacy."
 Kingsbury answered this question with what the Canadian Freestyle Association considered to be "arguably one of the most prolific and impressive seasons in freestyle history," punctuated by a 19–16 victory over teammate Philippe Marquis in the dual moguls finals of the 8th event of the World Cup season in Tazawako, Japan.
 In doing so, Kingsbury won his record 7th straight FIS World Cup moguls event after starting the season with a disappointing 9th-place finish, breaking the previous record of six consecutive wins that he had shared with Jeremy Bloom.
 This win was also the 28th FIS Freestyle Skiing World Cup victory of Kingsbury's young career, tying him with Frenchman Edgar Grospiron for first on the all-time list.
 At age 22, Kingsbury reached the milestone in 60 World Cup events compared to Grospiron's 78.

 By this point, Kingsbury had already clinched his 4th straight moguls season title after winning the moguls event in Tazawako the day prior.
 Unfortunately, in the final event of the season, he suffered an uncharacteristic crash in his quarter-final heat and finished 8th.
 Despite falling short, his performance helped Canada claim the moguls Nations Cup and the FIS Freestyle overall Nations cup, the latter in an incredibly tight battle, finishing only 54 points ahead of the US.
 Kingsbury also finished the day with the moguls and Freestyle overall crystal globes for the fourth straight season.

 In the midst of his successful World Cup season, Kingsbury won his first World Championship title in the dual moguls event, over Canadian teammates Philippe Marquis and Marc-Antoine Gagnon.
 This was the first time a country has swept the podium in the history of the dual moguls event at the World Championships.
 He was unable to defend his gold in the moguls event, finishing second to Anthony Benna after finishing first in qualification and leading into Final 2.
 His 2nd place showing still ensured that his streak of six consecutive podium finishes at the World Championships would continue.